HealthBioscienceIDEAS/microscopy-novice/episodes/choosing-acquisition-settings.md

 As we are taking many images over a long timescale, our data size could become very large.
 To minimise this, we should make sure we are using the lowest spatial resolution possible (that still lets us see individual nucleus size/shape).
+Usually this means selecting a lower NA objective lens (which is usually also a lower magnification objective lens).

 Also, we should ensure we are using an appropriate interval between our images.
 For example, do you need an image every minute?
 Or is every ten minutes fine?
 Longer intervals will reduce the size of your final dataset.